Sebastien-Remy/moa-app/docs/ROADMAP.md

 - If a database operation fails, all database changes are rolled back.
 - If a new physical file was copied before a later failure, the application service attempts to remove it.
 - Physical file operations are coordinated by application services because the filesystem cannot participate in the database transaction.
+- The import pipeline is responsible for creating `StoredFile` instances.
+- Application code must never modify an existing `StoredFile`.